shawn-nyk/tp/docs/DeveloperGuide.md

 ### Switch screen feature

 #### What it is
-Users are able to execute a command to switch their tabs in InterHunter.
+Users are able to execute a command to switch their tabs in InternHunter.
 There are 3 tabs, Company, Application, Profile.
 Take for example swithcing to the company tab, upon the successful switch of the tabs, the screen will now display a list of companies and also display the information of the last known index of that tab, i.e if the index that was previously saved in that tab was the 3rd index, when switching back to this tab, it will show the information of the 3rd index.

 **Command format**: `switch TYPE`
 `TYPE` is the type of tab.